neuvector/docs/user/pages/06.scanning/02.registry/docs.md

     - Provides information about commands executed, packages added in the layer
     - Images size of each layer
 + Auto Scan:
     - Auto Scan is only supported with OpenShift imagestream integration.
 Proper role binding should be configured in advance.
-[Only with OpenShift?]
     - When Auto Scan is enabled, as soon as an image is pushed to the registry, the image scan will be scheduled.
 + Periodical Scan:
     - Enable periodic scan to scan periodically